notcallumfisher/open-chat/README.md

-Render Chat is an simple Socket.IO-based chat server hosted on Render's free tier.
+Render Chat is a Socket.IO-based chat server hosted on Render's free tier.

-Clients are assigned unique names and colours for differentiation.
+Clients are assigned unique names and colours for identification.

-These identities are cached per IP address in memory, which is erased when the server closes.
+These identities are kept in memory for each client IP address and disappear when the server closes.

 Render closes the server after a period of inactivity.